DominiquePeytrignet/IP2/README.md

 As a future work, namely the Bachelor Thesis, it has to be evaluated whether this methodology can be applied to the RBC images.
 A difficulty would be trying to track the RBC in the video sequence, as it would be required to build the depth estimation network.
 As an alternative, further methodologies could be evaluated which have other solutions to estimate the volume of RBCs.

 # Usage of scripts
-To probarly use the [IP2_Notebook](https://github.com/DominiquePeytrignet/BTHE/blob/main/PythonFiles/IP2_Notebook.ipynb) and recreate the measurement results gained with the images, please alter the width and the image-path the section "Define width of left most object in image and image-path" , according to the following table:
+To probarly use the [Object_Measurements](https://github.com/DominiquePeytrignet/BTHE/blob/main/PythonFiles/Object_Measurements.ipynb) script and recreate the measurement results gained with the images, please alter the width and the image-path the section "Define width of left most object in image and image-path" , according to the following table:

 | Image file    | Width         |
 | ------------- | ------------- |